-Since 1977, I have developed – often with graduate students, teachers and others – many teaching & learning resources – which I am happy to share with anyone.
-Most of them are based on the STEPWISE schema that guides my research – which, in turn, draws on some basic principles, including:
+Since 1977, I have developed – often with graduate students, teachers and others – many teaching & learning resources that I am happy to share with anyone.
+Most of them are based on the STEPWISE schema that guides my research – which draws on some basic principles, including:

-This resource contains a set of ‘classroom-ready’ teaching & learning materials to help students to develop skills for science inquiry (e.g., experiment & study design, graphing, etc.) and technology design (e.g., considering compromises in design).
-Note that this older resource should be adapted to make reference to STSE issues.
+This resource contains a set of ‘classroom-ready’ teaching & learning materials to help students to develop expertise, confidence & motivation for student-led science inquiry (e.g., experiment & study design) and technology design (e.g., about compromises in design).
+Note that this older (c1990) resource should be adapted to use STSE issues as bases for learning skills.

 Multi-Actant Documentaries (MADs) are summaries – based on actor-network theory – of several living and non-living actants that we suggest are associated with particular for-profit products or services of science and technology.
-As shown at right, for example, we have – in separate Prezi™ cells – provided text, graphics and videos of actants like activists, corn, medical doctors, etc. for fast and manufactured foods.
-After reviewing a MAD, students could consider ways different actants link to form sub-networks (dispositifs) that support or oppose the commodity.
-They could, then, carry out RiNA projects to further investigate the commodity and develop and take social actions to overcome harms they determine in relevant STSE relationships.
-We have developed 12 other MADs, linked here.
+As shown at right, for example, we have provided – in separate Prezi™ cells – text, graphics and videos of actants like activists, corn, medical doctors, etc. for fast & manufactured foods.
+After reviewing a MAD, students could suggest ways different actants link with other actants to form sub-networks (dispositifs) that support or oppose the commodity.
+They could, then, carry out RiNA projects to further investigate the commodity and develop and take social actions to overcome harms they determine in the dispositif.
+Links to 12 other MADs are provided here.

 Graduate Course Literature Summaries